lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-when-you-wake-up-in-the-morning.md

 The passage is an early verse from Marcus' notes titled "Meditations".
-It is also what got me hooked to Stoicism, a philosophy that I continue to study to this day.
+It is also what got me hooked to Stoicism, a school of philosophy that I continue to study to this day.